silexphp/Silex/doc/providers/translation.rst

 .. note::

-    The Symfony Translation Component comes with the "fat" Silex archive but not with the regular one.
-If you are using Composer, add it as a
+    Add the Symfony Translation Component as a dependency:
-    dependency:

     .. code-block:: bash